rithvikmahin/Course-Visualizer/README.md

 # Course-Visualizer
 # WORK-IN-PROGRESS
 A visualization tool for courses in UIUC.
 Only includes CS courses at the moment.
+Hosted at https://uiuc-course-visualizer.herokuapp.com/.